JacksonTheMaster/otherTeams/README.md

 Install the MSI Package (asks for admin perms)
 Run the Shortcut in your Startmenu called (Type Teams) Set a username and a Password:

+### (User Setup)

+Setup a user LIKE:
+teamsuser
+4a11e12e0bba2ce327b1ba9%%%9a0d84
 I STRONGLY recomend setting something like teamsbotuser and 32 char string as password, you wont need it ever again.
+RESPECT YOUR LOCAL PASSWORD POLICIES!!!

 Teams is then downloaded and installed i the new user profile.

 When its done, login as usual.